scottleedavis/not-impressed/README.md

 Any.

-Some that have been used with success.
+Some dependencies that have been used with success.
 * [apache maven 3](https://maven.apache.org/download.cgi)
 * [bundler](http://bundler.io/)
 * [license_finder](https://github.com/pivotal/LicenseFinder)